 The convening authority in a SPCM is usually the Brigade Commander or service equivalent.
 An SPCM differs from a SCM in that it can result in a federal conviction and a Bad Conduct Discharge.
 Accordingly the accused has a right to be defended by appointed military defense counsel and/or retained private counsel while the government is represented by Trial Counsel.
 At trial, the Court can consist of a military Judge alone or at least three members in the panel depending on the choice of the accused.
 The accused also has the right to request enlisted members on the panel.

-Unlike a general court martial (GCM), there is no requirement for an Article 32 (or fact-finding) hearing prior to a trial.
+In general, a SPCM will be convened for SCM or NJP (non-judicial punishment) turn-downs or for lesser charges such as strictly military offenses or minor drug offenses.
+Unlike a General court martial (GCM), there is no requirement for an Article 32 (or fact-finding) hearing prior to a trial.
 Once again in general, a military court will endeavor to hold a SPCM much quicker than a GCM as there will be a perceived lesser need for extensive pre-trial investigations.
 While the MCM authorizes 2 types of SPCMs, for all practical purposes the SPCM commonly used is referred to as a BCD Special.